Tech-Multiverse/4k-ai-video-workflows/README.md

 Text-to-Video can run both `t2v_14B_fp16` or `t2v_14B_fp8_scaled` models, but Image-to-Video crashed unless I used `i2v_480p_14B_fp8_scaled`.

 Image-to-Video produces better quality more often than Text-to-Video.
+Just try to use a higher resolution image.

 **THIS REQUIRES PATIENCE!!**
 Is this better than paying for a service?
 Maybe not, but I wanted to see if I could do it and to see what I would learn.